Now Accepting Tax Deductible Donations

 September 1962.

 Perk opens the door to the thick scent of cold wet iron.
-He squints against the deck lights, the freighter’s speed revealed by minuscule rainbows reflected in the fog moving past the wheelhouse.
+As he squints against the deck lights, the freighter’s speed is revealed by minuscule rainbows reflecting in fog moving past the wheelhouse.
 Droplets form on his heavy peacoat, the officer jacket of the Pittsburgh Steamship Division.
-He pauses to sip coffee from lip of a mug, lest he spill in his eagerness to witness what he had predicted would happen this night.
+He pauses to sip coffee from the lip of a mug, lest he spill in his eagerness to witness what he’d predicted would happen this night.

 WEATHERING THE STORM.
 Migratory birds crossing the North American Great Lakes often seek refuge and rest aboard ships, especially during inclement weather.
 Painting: Neil Davison

 I met Captain J. P. “Perk” Perkins in a photo near the center crease of an old magazine.
-Over a week had passed since I witnessed what my colleagues at first dubbed a product of a vivid imagination.
-At a high point along Lake Superior’s northern coast, a predawn cloudburst of songbirds had suddenly appeared in the sky above and around me.
-Thousands of warblers, thrushes, grosbeaks, vireos, and other birds moved en masse from the direction of the water.
+A week had passed since I witnessed what my colleagues at first dubbed a product of a vivid imagination.
+At a high point along Lake Superior’s northern coast, a predawn cloudburst of songbirds suddenly appeared in the sky above and around me.
+Thousands of warblers, thrushes, grosbeaks, vireos, and other birds moved en masse from the direction of the lake.
 Shortly after the sun cleared Superior’s horizon, they vanished.

 - Anna Peterson, NatureWerks, excerpts from essays developed with funding from the Minnesota State Arts Board